Kesh1955/LLM_Project/README.md

 ## **Running Evaluation**
 Answer-Based Evaluation:
-Open 01_Answer_Eval.ipynb to explore, test, and evaluate numerical answer correctness.
+Open 01_Answer_Eval.ipynb to explore, test, and evaluate numerical answer accuracy.

  ## **Program-Based Evaluation**
 Open 02_Program_Eval.ipynb to test the model’s ability to generate mathematically equivalent programs.

+ ## **Answer & Program Evaluation**
+This approach took lessons learns from the 2 above (adding in Pydantic structured outputs, improved prompt engineering) Additionally the way in which answer accuracy is evaluated is between 0-1 Open Evaluate_metrics_summary_notebooks/Answer_and_Prog_Eval.ipynb to explore, test, and evaluate numerical answer accuracy and test the model’s ability to generate mathematically equivalent programs.

  ## **Understanding Results**
-Use Evaluate_metrics/Answer.ipynb for summary findings on answer accuracy.
+Use Evaluate_metrics_summary_notebooks/Answer.ipynb for summary findings on answer accuracy.
-Use Evaluate_metrics/Program.ipynb for insights on program correctness.
+Use Evaluate_metrics_summary_notebooks/Program.ipynb for insights on program correctness.
+Use Evaluate_metrics_summary_notebooks/Answer_and_Prog_Eval.ipynb for insights on findings and lessons learned from previous runs

 ## **🚀 How to Use**